 The current Smithsburg EMS shield was formally adopted by the membership and Board of Directors as the company’s corporate seal and shield in 2012.
 The top of the shield has the company’s county number: 79.
 The heraldic banner of George Calvert, 1st Baron Baltimore (the Maryland State Flag) emblazons the top of the shield, split horizontally by the company’s name in a circumscribing red banner.
 The company’s motto - Servare Vitas (to save lives) - is found immediately below the banner.
 The bottom half of the shield serves as a “window” into our community and is currently occupied by rolling farm fields and fences to represent Smithsburg’s agricultural past and present.
 The bottom of the shield has the Star of Life, the Federal symbol for emergency medical services.
 Each branch of the Star of Life represents six main tasks executed by all EMS professionals: Detection, Reporting, Response, On Scene Care, Care in Transit, and Transfer to Definitive Care.
 The center of the Star of Life contains the Rod of Asclepius, who was the god of medicine and healing in ancient Greek religion.

-Smithsburg EMS accepts new members as young as 16 years of age with parental consent.
-Voting rights are extended at the age of 18.
+Smithsburg EMS accepts new members at 18 years of age.
 Paramedic training may begin as early as 18 years of age.
 Worried about being too advanced in age?
 Don’t worry.
 Our oldest operational members have successfully functioned well into their seventies.